tonytonyjan/gistyle/README.md

-# TJStyle
+# GIStyle

-TJStyle is a Rails plug-in for DOM-based routing of Javascript, inspired from [Paul Irish and Jason Garber](http://paulirish.com/2009/markup-based-unobtrusive-comprehensive-dom-ready-execution/).
+GIStyle is a Rails plug-in for DOM-based routing of Javascript, inspired from [Paul Irish and Jason Garber](http://paulirish.com/2009/markup-based-unobtrusive-comprehensive-dom-ready-execution/).

 ## Usage